Ashelie History, Family Crest & Coats of Arms

 Early History of the Ashelie family

 This web page shows only a small excerpt of our Ashelie research.
 Another 103 words (7 lines of text) covering the years 1617, 1741, 1606, 1929, 1551, 1627, 1588, 1565 and 1641 are included under the topic Early Ashelie History in all our PDF Extended History products and printed products wherever possible.

 Ashelie has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Ashelie have been found, including Ashley, Ashly, Astley and others.

 Early Notables of the Ashelie family (pre 1700)

-Migration of the Ashelie family to the New World and Oceana
+Migration of the Ashelie family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Ashelies to arrive on North American shores: Ann Ashley in 1624 who settled in Virginia; Edward settled in Maine in 1630; another Edward settled in Salem, Massachusetts; Mary settled in Virginia in 1634.